William Tebb

 William Tebb (22 October 1830 – 23 January 1917) was an English businessman and wide-ranging social reformer.
 He was an anti-vaccinationist and author of anti-vaccination books.
-He was also concerned about premature burial.
+He was also concerned about premature burial, and co-founded the London Association for the Prevention of Premature Burial.

 Early life

 William Tebb was born in Manchester on 22 October 1830, the son of Eleanor (née Hewetson) and William Tebb.
 Privately educated, Tebb started work at fifteen for a Manchester business, attending evening classes where he encountered the ideas of the British radicals John Bright, Richard Cobden and Robert Owen, and the American Christian social reformer Adin Ballou.
 His ideas were also influenced by a Salford Swedenborgian sect promoting physical purity, food reform, and teetotalism.

 In 1852, Tebb went to the United States as a representative of the Vegetarian Society.
 He was introduced to Ballou and made frequent visits to the latter's experimental Hopedale Community, where he met and married Mary Elizabeth Scott on 4 December 1856.

 In the 1850s he became active in the American abolitionist movement, but he and his family returned to England in the 1860s to escape a malaria outbreak, settling in London.
 Tebb became a director of a company making bleaching chemicals for paper, earning a large fortune that he used to fund a variety of social causes.

 He co-founded the Royal Normal College for the Blind, was active in the anti-vivisection movement, contributed to the Royal Society for the Prevention of Cruelty to Animals (becoming a vice-president of the National Canine Defence League), as well as joining the Society for the Prevention of Cruelty to Children and the Humanitarian League.
 Politically a radical liberal, he was a member of the Devonshire Club, National Liberal Club, New Reform Club, and the Vigilance Association for the Defence of Personal Rights.